roniltonattim/doctor_data_science/README.md

 I did a medical residency in Internal Medicine and Cardiology (2004-2009).
 I am fascinated by technology and programming.
 That's why I took a technical programming course in Python and Data Science with a focus on healthcare and business.
 Check out my portfolio below.

-**Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, Machine Learning, Medicine, Cardiology, Ultrassound.

 **Links:**
 * [Blog](https://roniltonattim.com.br/blog/)